 2020 ACF Nationals

-2020 ACF Nationals will be held on the weekend of April 18th, 2020 at University of Minnesota - Twin Cities.
+2020 ACF Nationals will be held on the weekend of August 8th, 2020 at Northwestern University.
 You can find the HSQB forum announcement here.

 Ryan Westbrook, alumnus of the University of Michigan and Wayne State University, will be head editor.